Lymphoma symptoms

 Difficulty recovering from infections

-Having lymphoma can mean that your immune system is weakened.
+Having lymphoma can weaken your immune system.

 See your GP if you’re worried that you’re not getting better after a minor infection.